PEERS®

-PEERS differs from other social skills programs because it:
+Our groups differs from other programs because they are:

 Attendees are presented with targeted skills through didactic instruction, role-play demonstration, and have time to practice skills through exercises.